-- a) Once a signed acceptance of costs and design is received SL&P initiates a Work Order and will invoice for the pre-payment amount as outlined in the Cost Acceptance and Pre-Payment Form. - b) Once the Work Order is created, a Work Order number is provided to the customer for future reference. - c) Once the payment for the initial invoice has been received by the City of Saskatoon, job preparations for materials, labour, vehicles, and contractors are made.
+- a) Once a signed acceptance of costs and design approval is received, SL&P initiates a Work Order and will invoice for the pre-payment amount as outlined in the Cost Acceptance and Pre-Payment Form. - b) Once the Work Order is created, a Work Order number is provided to the customer for future reference. - c) Once the payment for the initial invoice has been received by the City of Saskatoon, job preparations for materials, labour, vehicles, and contractors are made.

 d) The Work Order is added to our preliminary schedule and transferred to our Operations Group.
-Note: If any changes are made at this stage the customer will revert back to the Design stage and the process is repeated.
+Note: If any changes are made at this stage by the customer, SL&P will return the project file the Design stage and the process is repeated.